swanson/swanson.github.com/_posts/2013-07-04-delightful-ux-mediums-time-to-read.md

 - blog
 ---

-[Medium][m] recently implemented a pretty simple feature that I think is really great.
+[Medium][m] recently implemented a simple feature that I think is really great.

 [m]: https://medium.com

-At the top of every blog post, there is a small blurb telling you how long the article will take to read &mdash; this post is a "3 min read" or a "12 min read".
+At the top of every blog post, there is a blurb telling you how long the article will take to read &mdash; this post is a "3 min read" or a "12 min read".

 <div class="pic">